SamuSommer/ScrobbleSync/README.md

 ### General Setup (for both versions)
 You only need to configure this once.
-Click on the links in the text to see screenshots if needed.

 1. Open Apple Music and view your Library in Songs View
 <img src="https://i.imgur.com/vuhFZ69.png" alt="Songs View" width="200">